terminusdb/terminusdb-store/README.md

 We are constantly developing terminusdb-store to make it a high quality succinct graph representation versioned datastorage layer.
 To help facilitate understanding of our aims for this project we have laid out a [Roadmap](./docs/ROADMAP.md).
 If you would like to assist in the development of terminusdb-store, or you think something should be added to the roadmap please contact us.

 ## License
-terminus-store is licensed under GPLv3.
+terminus-store is licensed under Apache 2.0.

 ## Contributing
 See [CONTRIBUTING.md](CONTRIBUTING.md)